Ordina-Group/cursus-docker/markdown/continuousdelivery.md

 ## Some internals
-We've prepared a working Continuous Delivery setup for a simple REST service based on Spring Boot
+We've prepared a working Continuous Delivery setup for a simple Mario webapplication game based on Spring Boot
-- The REST service is a service which provides "Sticky Notes" functionality
-- Data of the Sticky Notes REST service will be stored in a MongoDB
-- The Sticky Notes REST service is built using Gradle
+- The Mario game will be build using Gradle
 - We build a fat jar and distribute that jar using Docker controlled by Jenkins